 There are endless options of tile and it can seem overwhelming when you start shopping for it.
 However, like any new material for your home, there are helpful tips to consider that will help you figure out what you need so you can pick out the perfect tile.

-The best order of starting the tile shopping process is to identify the room and where it’s going to be installed (floor, wall, shower, etc.), measure the space, select the type of tile, color, pattern and size.
+The best way to start the tile shopping process is to identify the room and where the tile will be installed (floor, wall, shower, etc.), measure the space, select the type of tile, color, pattern and size.
 Once you figure those out, you should then consider the tile ratings and grades, so you know for sure that it’s the best for your space.
-The final steps, now that you’ve chosen your favorite style tile are getting samples and figuring out how much to order.
+The final steps, now that you’ve chosen your favorite style tile, are getting samples and figuring out how much tile to order.

 These might seem like a lot of things to consider and go through, but we’re here to help and lay it all out for you so you can understand and enjoy the entire process.

 The process for how to buy tile begins with the room itself.
 Even though tile is a great, strong choice for flooring, different types of tile may work better for your project depending on the location.
 So, your first consideration should be the specific room that you will be renovating with tile.
 For instance, if you’re doing work on your shower, a textured tile would be better than a smooth tile that gets very slippery when wet.
 But in a space like your entryway, a textured tile will be harder to clean than a nice smooth tile.
 For high traffic spaces in your home, a durable porcelain that resists scratching and chipping is a great choice.
 When it comes to ceramic tile, make sure it’s kept indoors since they’re more porous than porcelain and won’t last very long against the weather – you get the idea.
 To find out what the best tile is for outdoors, check out our other blog here.

 The next thing to do is then measure your space, as this will help the last step of the process – that is, determining how much tile to order.
 For each area you want to tile, measure the length and width of the area in feet, then multiply those two numbers to get the actual square footage of your space.